Skip to main content

 Check Performance

 Website speed is becoming increasingly important with the influx of sites on the internet.
-The faster your site is, the happier is your audience!.
+The faster your site is, the happier is your audience!
+A slow website can frustrate visitors, increase bounce rates, and negatively impact your search engine rankings.
 This is so because:

 • Faster sites are more user-friendly.